-Science fiction loves extraterrestrial beings, alien life and UFOs.
-Why don’t aliens establish contact with us or why they may be avoiding us are questions that theory called zoo hypothesis may answer.
-Read on here to know.
+Science fiction loves extraterrestrial beings, alien life, and UFOs.
+Why aliens don’t establish contact with us or why they may be avoiding us are questions that the theory called zoo hypothesis may answer!

-The likelihood of alien existence is so overwhelming that the physicists, astronomers and conspiracy theorists come up with different hypothesis on the extraterrestrial life every now and then.
-In 1950, the 20th century physicist Enrico Fermi asked “where are all the aliens?” and it became the Fermi paradox.
+The likelihood of alien existence is so overwhelming that physicists, astronomers, and conspiracy theorists come up with different hypotheses on extraterrestrial life every now and then.
+In 1950, the 20th-century physicist Enrico Fermi asked “where are all the aliens?” and it became the Fermi paradox.

 Zoo hypothesis, a hypothesis posited by MIT radio astronomer John Ball in 1973, might help answer that!
 The hypothesis aims at explaining the supposed absence of extraterrestrial life despite its widely accepted plausibility and thus the reasonable expectation of its existence.

-Let’s here know what assumptions does zoo hypothesis make, how is it an answer to the baffling Fermi paradox and its appearance in science fiction.
+Let’s here know what assumptions does zoo hypothesis makes, how is it an answer to the baffling Fermi paradox and its appearance in science fiction.

-The zoo hypothesis speculates that a whopping number of technically advanced alien cultures are into existence.
+The zoo hypothesis speculates that a whopping number of technically advanced alien cultures are in existence.
 The hypothesis deals with reasons why alien life intentionally avoids communication with Earth.
-Its one the main interpretations is that these aliens have huge admiration for natural, independent evolution and socio-cultural development and so they refrain interplanetary contamination.
+Its one of the main interpretations is that these aliens have huge admiration for natural, independent evolution and socio-cultural development and so they refrain from interplanetary contamination.

 Let’s say if the oldest civilization still exists in Milky Way, then it is plausible that they could be in a great position of controlling, monitoring, influencing and isolating the development of subsequent civilization.